Esitty/Supply-chain-SQL-/README.md

 ORDER BY Fulfilment_Rate_Pct DESC;
 ```

-**Business insight:** No supplier achieves 100% fulfilment — partial delivery is a root cause of the inventory gaps seen in Query 3.
+**Business insight:** No supplier achieves 100% fulfilment, partial delivery is a root cause of the inventory gaps seen in Query 3.
 This metric is critical for procurement teams evaluating vendor contracts.

 ![Q5](Q5_supplier_fulfilment_rate.png)